 Spirits are often associated with mirrors.
 Mirrors are covered out of respect for the dead during the Jewish mourning ritual of sitting shiva, but in many people in the U.S. also cover their mirrors when someone dies.
 According to superstition, a mirror can trap a dying soul.
 A woman who gives birth and looks in a mirror too soon afterward will also see ghostly faces peek out from behind her reflection.
 What's more, rumor has it that if you go to a mirror on New Year's Eve with a candle in your hand and call out the name of a dead person in a loud voice, the power of the mirror will show you that person's face.

 Spooked yet?
-For more information on mirrors and superstitions, visit some of the links on the next page.
+For more information on mirrors and superstitions, visit some of the links below.

 - Anderson, Miranda.
 "The Book of the Mirror: An Interdisciplinary Collection Exploring the Cultural Story of the Mirror."
 Cambridge Scholars Publishing.
 2007.

 - Avril, Tom.
 "At Drexel He Designs Amazing Mirrors."
 Philadelphia Inquirer.
 January 12, 2009.
 (March 28, 2009)http://www.philly.com/inquirer/magazine/37429749.html

 - Bonnerjea, Biren.
 "A Dictionary of Superstitions and Mythology."
 Singing Tree Press.
 1969.

 - Borges, Jorge Luis.
 "The Book of Imaginary Beings."
 Penguin Group.
 2005.

 - Bower, Bruce.
 "I, Magpie."
 Science News.
 September 13, 2008.
 (March 30, 2009)http://www.sciencenews.org/view/generic/id/35462/title/I,_Magpie

 - Christopher G. De Pree, Ph.D.
 "Physics Made Simple."
 Broadway Books.
 2004